-I think a lot of the ambiguity – and some of the animosity – is simply because it’s such a new term and a new field.
+I think a lot of the ambiguity – and some of the animosity – is simply because data science is such a new term and a new field.
 It’s not like being a Data Analyst or a BI Analyst, we’ve had 20 years to understand those job roles.
 A big data scientist is truly blazing his or her own trail, taking businesses in exciting new directions.

 Complicating the problem is that lots of companies have different definitions of what a data scientist is and what they do.

 After doing some research I come up with a theory for what a data scientist is.
 One that I hope will help to disambiguate the term and differentiate a data scientist from a data analyst.

 Understanding the difference

 So what does a data analyst do when compared to a data scientist?
 This Venn diagram (above) is a good first cut at describing how the two jobs overlap and how they differ, providing a good visual aid in the data scientist vs. data analyst discussion.
-Data analysts are generally well versed in Sequel, they know a some Regular Expressions, they can slice and dice data, they can use analytics or BI packages – like Tableau or Pentaho or an in house analytics solution – and they can tell a story from the data.
+Data analysts are generally well versed in Sequel, they know some Regular Expressions, they can slice and dice data, they can use analytics or BI packages – like Tableau or Pentaho or an in house analytics solution – and they can tell a story from the data.
 They should also have some level of scientific curiosity.
 With these traits in mind, it’s easier to get a clearer picture of how to be a data analyst.